Monastery of Saint Ansgar

 Hospitality

-Hospitality involves inviting strangers into our lives and being welcoming to those who are already in our lives.
-It is essential to treat each other well and welcome each person as if they were Christ to create a healthy sense of hospitality.
+Hospitality involves inviting strangers into our lives and welcoming those in our lives.
+Treating each other well and welcoming each person as if they were Christ is essential to creating a healthy sense of hospitality.

 Renewal